National Science Foundation

 Grant in 2022

-Altect is a technology company that specializes in fire protection systems for lithium-ion batteries and energy storage technologies.
-Their core product, TRAPS, uses a series of physiochemical processes to neutralize flammable and toxic battery gases, preventing fires and explosions.
-This proactive approach enhances safety across the entire battery lifecycle, making it suitable for various applications, including electric vehicles and warehouses.
-By doing so, Altect aims to facilitate a safer and more secure transition to clean energy.
+Altect is a technology company that specializes in fire protection systems for lithium-ion batteries.
+Their core product, TRAPS, uses a series of physiochemical processes to neutralize flammable and toxic gases produced by these batteries, preventing fires and explosions.
+This proactive approach to safety enhances the reliability and longevity of batteries across various applications, including electric vehicles and energy storage systems in warehouses.
+By mitigating fire risks, Altect's technology promotes a safer and more secure transition to clean energy.

 Aesir Technologies